gambitproject/jsgte/INFOS/eqdiagrams.md

 SQUARE (because that player can always play everything), and the intersection is simply the other person's best response curve.
 Which in turn may also be the whole square.
+In other words, this case arises if the two strategies have identical payoffs for the player, and then the two strategies may be arbitrarily substituted for each other, or played in an arbitrary mixture.
+(On the other hand, the two strategies may still have different effects on the other player, and therefore one cannot just ignore one of them.)
 This is the case, for example, when all payoffs are zero.
 It may be confusing to display the equilibria for this came and therefore be advisable not use this as the default game,